 - Facebook Messenger and WhatsApp might be able to send messages to each other in future

 The linked device functionality will seemingly allow users to control all the connected devices in much the same way you can at the moment when using WhatsApp on web and desktop, except without the need for your main phone to always have an internet connection in the background.

-Recent beta changes also seem to suggest there may be support for macOS machines as well.
+Previous beta changes also seemed to suggest there may be support for macOS machines as well.
 These updates are clearly a work in progress and there's no guarantee they'll become a reality or when it would happen, but it's still interesting to see WhatsApp trying to roll out such user-friendly changes.